apache/shardingsphere/docs/blog/content/material/solution.en.md

 | Concurrent Performance  |                 No effect                 |           Severe decline            |           Slight decline            |
 |   Suitable Scenarios    | Inconsistent processing by business party | Short transaction & Low concurrency | Long transaction & High concurrency |

 In the fast-developing Apache ShardingSphere (Incubating), the prototype of distributed transactions has been established.
 We will build it into a usable product as soon as possible and continue to provide quality solutions to the community.
-For an article that is not short, after reading this article, I believe you must be interested in this field.
+As this article is not short, after reading it, I believe you must be interested in this field.
 Let’s try it first.
 Does it meet your expectations?
 Or simply join our community to create a more complete distributed transaction solution.